-Introduction When you come across an unfamiliar word, look for context clues-nearby words that hint at the meaning of the word.
+Nearby words that hint at the meaning of the word.
 Study these four types of context clues.

-Context Clue Signal Words Example Restatement or in other words that is to say Women's rights advocates, or supporters, met Restatement or, in other words, that is to say in Seneca Falls, New York, in 1848.
+Context Clue Signal Words Example Restatement or, in other words, that is to say Women's rights advocates, or supporters, met in Seneca Falls, New York, in 1848.
 Leaders often faced fierce opposition such as Example like, such as, for example, for instance name-calling, disrespect, and even threats of harm.
-Cause and as a result of, because, and thanks to Because of these leaders' efforts to gain equal Effect us a result of, because, and thanks to rights, women secured the right to vote in 1920.
-Companicon also like as well but yet bewever Proponents of women's rights, like those who Comparison and Contrast also, like, as well, but, yet, however, although support other causes, are committed to did Colleast ditilougii their beliefs.
+Cause and as a result of bacause and there is to Because of these leaders' efforts to gain equal Effect as a result of, because, and thanks to rights, women secured the right to vote in 1920.
+Proponents of women's rights, like those who Comparison and Contrast also, like, as well, but, yet, however, support other causes, are committed to and Contrast although their beliefs.